Consequences of Nazism: Germany

-The West German economy was by the mid-1950s rebuilt thanks to the abandonment in mid-1947 of some of the last vestiges of the Morgenthau Plan and to fewer war reparations imposed on West Germany (see also Wirtschaftswunder).
-After lobbying by the Joint Chiefs of Staff, and Generals Clay and Marshall, the Truman administration realized that economic recovery in Europe could not go forward without the reconstruction of the German industrial base on which it previously had been dependent.
+The West German economy was rebuilt by the mid-1950s thanks to the abandonment of some of the last vestiges of the Morgenthau Plan in mid-1947 and thanks to the reduction in the number of war reparations which was imposed on West Germany (see also Wirtschaftswunder).
+After lobbying by the Joint Chiefs of Staff, and Generals Clay and Marshall, the Truman administration realized that the economic recovery of Europe could not go forward without the reconstruction of the German industrial base on which it had previously been dependent.

 In July 1947, President Harry S. Truman rescinded on "national security grounds" the punitive JCS 1067, which had directed the U.S. forces of occupation in Germany to "take no steps looking toward the economic rehabilitation of Germany."
 It was replaced by JCS 1779, which instead stressed that "[a]n orderly, prosperous Europe requires the economic contributions of a stable and productive Germany."

-The dismantling of factories in the western zones, for further transport to the Soviet Union as reparations, was in time halted as frictions grew between East and West.
-Limits were placed on permitted levels of German production in order to prevent resurgence of German militarism, part of which included severely restricting German steel production and affected the rest of the German economy very negatively (see "The industrial plans for Germany").
-Dismantling of factories by France and Great Britain as reparations and for the purpose of lowering German war and economic potential under the "level of industry plans" took place (halted in 1951), but to nowhere near the scale of the dismantling and transport to the Soviet Union of factories in the eastern zone of occupation.
-The Eastern Bloc did not accept the Marshall Plan, denouncing it as American economic imperialism, and thus it (East Germany included) recovered much more slowly than their Western counterparts.
+At that time, the dismantling of factories in the western zones, for the purpose of transporting them to the Soviet Union as a form of reparations, was halted as frictions grew between East and West.
+Limits were placed on levels of German production in order to prevent the resurgence of German militarism, part of which included a severe restriction on the production of German steel, a restriction which affected the rest of the German economy very negatively (see "Allied plans for German industry").
+The dismantling of factories by France and Great Britain as reparations and for the purpose of lowering German war and economic potential under the "level of industry plans" took place (halted in 1951), but it was nowhere near the scale of the dismantling of factories in the eastern zone of occupation and the transportation of them to the Soviet Union.
+The Eastern Bloc did not accept the Marshall Plan, denouncing it as American economic imperialism, thus, it (East Germany included) recovered much more slowly than its Western counterpart.
 German political and economic control of the Ruhr area was for a time under international control: the International Authority for the Ruhr (IAR) was created as part of the agreement negotiated at the London Six-Power Conference in June 1948 to establish the Federal Republic of Germany.
 In the end, German control of the Ruhr was restored, with the start of the Cold War and the establishment of the European Coal and Steel Community (ECSC).
 The ECSC led to the pooling of German coal and steel markets within a multinational community in 1951.
-The neighboring Saar area, containing much of Germany's remaining coal deposits, handed over by the U. S. to French economic administration as a protectorate in 1947 and did not politically return to Germany until January 1957, with economic reintegration occurring a few years later.
+The neighboring Saar area, which contained much of Germany's remaining coal deposits, was handed over to a French economic administration as a protectorate by the US in 1947 and it did not politically return to Germany until January 1957, and its economic reintegration occurred a few years later.
 Upper Silesia, Germany's second largest center of mining and industry, had been handed over to Poland at the Potsdam Conference.